 - Easily accessible to all users.

-- Accessible to enable comparisons at the appropriate geographical scale, and citizen participation.
+- Accessible to enable comparisons at the appropriate geographical scale and the participation of citizens.

-- Fully available to the general public, and at the national level in the relevant national language(s).
+- Fully available to the general public and at national level in the relevant national language(s).

-Cutting across the principles above, a key goal of SEIS is to maximise and expand use.
-Information is often created to serve one purpose, but the truth is, there is usually lots of potential for other uses, and applying SEIS principles makes that easier.
-For example, information about floods, while needed to mitigate potential flood impacts, is also extremely valuable for insurance companies and homebuyers, to assess risks for buildings and other properties.
+A key cross-cutting goal of SEIS is to provide access to environmental information, and maximise and expand its use.
+Information is often created to serve one purpose, but there is usually lots of potential for other uses.
+Applying the SEIS principles makes that easier.
+For example, information about floods, while needed to mitigate potential flood impacts, is also extremely valuable for insurance companies and homebuyers to assess property risks.

-Technological opportunities: Clearly, SEIS needs to take advantage of, and foster the development of, modern information and communication technologies (ICTs).
-ICTs are making it increasingly easier to share information, be it among individuals, closed groups or enter web communities.
-Examples include sensors, satellites, interactive map services, web services and mobile applications.
+Technological opportunities: Clearly, SEIS needs to take advantage and foster the development of modern information and communication technologies (ICTs).
+ICTs are making it increasingly easy to share information, be it among individuals, closed groups or entire web communities.
+Examples of ICTs include sensors, satellites, interactive map services, web services and mobile applications.

-ICTs are particularly valuable in providing real-time data which can be used for immediate decisions — from national governments managing emergencies, to citizens planning their day by being informed about local weather or traffic conditions.
+ICTs are particularly valuable in providing real-time data that can be used for immediate decisions — from national governments managing emergencies to citizens planning their day on the basis of information about local weather or traffic conditions.

-Reduced costs: An added benefit will be a reduction in the administrative burden of public authorities – for example, electronic systems could automatically replace much of the human resources now devoted to exchanging information -- and the associated cost savings from improved efficiencies.
+Reduced costs: A reduction in the administrative burden of public authorities, and the associated cost savings from improved efficiencies, are added benefits of SEIS.
+For example, automated electronic systems are starting to replace much of the human resources now devoted to exchanging information.

-Three pillars: A SEIS that works should also be structured around three pillars: content, infrastructure and cooperation.
-First, the system needs to identify the types of content (data) that are required as well as potential sources.
-Second, an effective web-enabled technical infrastructure is required that takes full advantage of the most cutting-edge ICTs, including web services (where machines talk to each other without the need for costly or inefficient human involvement).
-Thirdly, the cooperation and governance structure is required to manage human resources, inputs and networking.
+Three pillars: A functional SEIS should be structured around three pillars: content, infrastructure and cooperation.
+First, the system needs to identify the types of content (data) required, as well as potential sources.
+Second, an effective, web-enabled technical infrastructure is required that takes full advantage of the most cutting-edge ICTs, including web services (where machines talk to each other without the need for costly or less efficient human involvement).
+Third, the cooperation and governance structure is required to manage human resources, inputs and networking.

-Many applications: Interestingly, the application of the seven principles and three pillars of SEIS is becoming increasingly relevant for, and perhaps even necessary elements of, any network which is based on information sharing, including the EEA's Eionet.
+Many applications: Application of the seven principles and three pillars of SEIS is becoming increasingly relevant and necessary for any network based on information sharing, including the EEA's Eionet.